anubhavpgit/anubhavpgit.github.io/content/current.md

 New York in spring is beautiful as ever.
 The highs are around 27-28 and the lows are around 14-16, the sweet spot.
 The cherry blossoms are in full bloom, and the city feels lively.
 Charting out a few short trip plans for the summer.
 East coast isn't as scenic as the west coast, but, let's see how it goes.

+Currently watching *When Life Gives You Tangerines*, a Korean series that beautifully explores themes of love, loss, and self-discovery.
+The story follows a young woman as she navigates the complexities of relationships and personal growth.
+Stunning cinematography and heartfelt narrative.
+Also, *You*, a psychological thriller series that follows Joe Goldberg, a charming yet dangerous psychopath who becomes obsessed with people he loves.

 Last ten odds days were disturbing, was mostly glued to the news.
 The situation back in home is heartbreaking.
-What is more annoying is most of the news channels are too polarised, thus, instead of information, they spend more time on sensationalism.
+What is more annoying is all of the news channels are too polarised, thus, instead of information, they spend more time on sensationalism.
 I have faith that the India will have a response ready.
 [Vengeance is coming](https://x.com/adgpi/status/1919850036596199492).
 Jai Hind.

 ###### April